Pharmacological Sciences PhD Program

 - School/Department: Interdisciplinary Programs

-UCI is committed to the recruitment, admission, and retention of a high quality and diverse graduate student population.
-If you have overcome socioeconomic or educational challenges, please indicate that you are a diversity candidate on your application.
+UCI is committed to the recruitment, admission, and retention of a high quality and diverse graduate student population and has several diversity fellowships for new and returning students who qualify.
+If you have overcome socioeconomic or educational challenges, please indicate that you are a diversity candidate and describe your experience in detail within the Personal History section of the application.

-- If your undergraduate degree was obtained in a country where English was the primary language, the TOEFL exam is not required.
+- However, if your undergraduate degree was obtained in a country where English was the primary language, the TOEFL exam is not required.
 For more information regarding admissions requirements for international students, visit the Academic Qualifications webpage.

 - Teaching Assistant (TA) Eligibility International applicants who are eligible to serve as a teaching assistant will be considered more favorably in the admission review process.
 The following test scores will qualify students to be a teaching assistant at the University: